wax-office-of-inspector-general/wax-developer/docs/operate/wax-infrastructure/api-archive-guide.md

 ---
-title: API Full/Partial Archive nodes
+title: API Full/Partial Archive nodes-US
-lang: en-US
 ---

 WAX is a distributed network of computers running software (known as nodes) that can verify blocks and transaction data.
 You need WAX software, on your server to "run" a node.
 "Node" refers to running WAX software.
 WAX software verifies all transactions in each block, keeping the network secure and the data accurate.